gitter-badger/PyerShell/proposals/1_the_demo.md

 - Code without test is not good code.
 - Detail documentation is helpful to everyone.
 - Typing helps us code, therefore type hinting is **required** unless it is too complicated.
+- Uses keyword to represent parameter, unless it is nesscary to use positional.

 ### Software Name